 As an open protocol backed by continuous development, it has proved its qualities over the years and even though challenger protocols such as Wireguard have arisen, IPsec keeps its position as the most widely used VPN protocol together with OpenVPN.

 - Tunneling vs transport mode of IPsec

 - What is IPsec VPN

 - IPsec VPN vs SSL VPN.
 Which one to choose?

 What is IPsec?

 The Internet Protocol Security (IPsec) is a network protocol suite that enables secure communications between two devices over IP networks, mostly used on public internet today.

 It is a network protocol suite that ensures both packet encryption and source authentication.

 IPsec is perfectly suited for ensuring privacy of IP network communications so it is often used to establish a VPN connection by IPsec VPN tools.
 Today, IPsec is considered a security standard due to the use of strong (unbroken) ciphers and algorithms, TLS authentication, MitM protection, Perfect Forward Secrecy, etc., for a variety of applications such as:

-It is widely adopted and there are continuous development efforts.
-A lot of routers have at least some implementation of IPsec, as does the majority of operating systems (or there are clients for the particular OS).
+Many routers have at least some implementation of IPsec protocols, as do most operating systems (or there are clients for the particular OS).